JonathanMEdwards/subtext10/doc/language.md

 > The distinction between `:` and `=` may be too subtle, but we haven’t come up with a better alternative.

 ### Formulas
 In the item definition `y = x + 1` the part to the right of the `=` is called a _formula_.
 Formulas are simple programs.
-They contain literal values like `1` and _references_ to items elsewhere in the document like `x` and `+`.
+They contain literal values like `1` and _references_ to items elsewhere in the workspace like `x` and `+`.
 They can _call_ the program defining an item, like `+`, which is the built-in program that adds numbers.
 Programs have one or more inputs and produce a result value.
 The program `+` is _called_ by first, making a copy of it, then setting its inputs to the values of `x` and `1`, and then taking its result as the value of `y`.
 The two references here are just names, but in general they can be paths (see Reference binding).

 > In PL terminology, Subtext programs are pure strict functions.
 Subtext tries to use plain English instead of mathematical concepts, and so uses just “program”.
 In this case the term 'function” has the wrong meaning in both Math and English!
 The functions of Functional Programming are not actually mathematical functions.
 > Subtext is also referentially transparent, which means that equal inputs produce equal results.